 Questions and Answers:

-The session is relational and person-centred.
-While there will be some basic structure to accommodate learning and share tools and insights, the content will be adapted and shaped in relation with those present.
-This means that the learning schedule isn't set in stone.
+The session is decolonial, relational and person-centred with a focus on liberation.
+While there will be structure to accommodate learning and share insights, the event will be entirely community-generated.
+This is not a webinar or a passive learning environment.
 Many people appreciate this approach, so that you can get out of the workshop what you actually need.

 What topics will we cover?

-Again, it's not fixed in stone, however some of the topics that we may touch on include how we relate to different aspects of neurodivergence, and our own sense of wellbeing, as well as cultural or indigenous ways of being true to ourselves.
+Whatever you bring and whatever you want to know.
+Some of the topics that we may touch on include how we relate to different aspects of neurodivergence, and our own sense of wellbeing, as well as culturally-rooted or unconventional ways of being true to ourselves.
 No prior knowledge is required, however your contributions will be valued as we are a learning community.

 What is the structure?

-The workshop includes opportunities for discussion and guided activities, which you can engage with at a level that feels comfortable.
-While it draws from Western frameworks, I acknowledge the limits of Western science and theory and approach learning with respect for Other ways of knowing and experiencing.
+Workshops include opportunities for discussion and guided activities, which you can engage with at a level that feels comfortable.
+While drawing from Western frameworks, I acknowledge the limits of Western science and theory and approach learning with respect for Other ways of knowing and experiencing.
 This is a humility-based learning and sharing environment rather than a typical “lecture-style” workshop.

 Can I bring my friend/partner?

-Yes, bring anyone who may benefit from the session, or be willing to support you.
+Yes, bring anyone who may benefit, or be willing to support you.

 This is a space to explore ways of relating to self and others that are relational, affirming, and grounded in real-life needs — not prescriptive or one-size-fits-all.